 If you have a team, you already know the value of Trello for collaboration.
 But did you know you can use the project management tool for personal productivity?
 There are various approaches to this you can use to inspire you, but all of them have one thing in common: they involve adding cards to your board, with each card representing a task.
 From there, it’s simply organizing those tasks in a way that works best for you.

 But if you have a team and you aren’t already using Trello, 2020 is a great year to get started.
 You can add tasks to your board and assign team members to each of them.
 As your employees finish their assignments, they can move each card back to you or another team member to handle the next phase necessary to complete it.
 This productivity tool is one of the most popular ways to organize the work you do each day.

-The more apps you add to your devices, the greater the demand will be for something that pulls it all together.
-Shift’s integrations cover all the most popular productivity apps, which means you can set up your workstation to easily move between them.
+The more productivity apps you and your team add to your devices, the greater the demand will be for something that pulls it all together.
+Shift’s integrations cover all the most popular team productivity apps, which means you can set up your workstation to easily move between them.
 Check your messages, to-do lists, project management dashboards, social media platforms, and more – all in one easy-to-access spot.
 Check out all of Shift’s integrations here.